HSinger04/OpenReviewLabRotation/README.md

-The purpose of get_note_type is to return based on the content of a Note (see the 'content' key-value pair in above image) the note type as a string (e.g. review, comment, etc.).
+The purpose of get_note_type is to return based on the content of a Note (see the 'content' key-value pair in above image) the note type as a string.
+Between the following note types are distinguished in the following conferences and workshops:

+##### Metareview, review, comment, paper

+* ICLR.cc/2019/Conference/-/Blind_Submission

 ## TODOs